Are you responsible for public street trees and trees that grow into the right-of-way?

 This designation celebrates the City’s dedication to public tree care and promoting the positive effects trees have on our neighborhoods, businesses, environment, and wildlife.

 The Arbor Day Foundation sponsors Tree City USA in partnership with the U.S. Forest Service and the National Association of State Foresters.
-Since 1976, more than 3,400 cities across the country have made this commitment to support urban forestry.

-The benefits of being a Tree City USA include:
+According to the Arbor Day Foundation, the benefits of being a Tree City USA include:

 - Reduced costs for energy, stormwater management, and erosion control: Trees yield three to five times their cost in overall benefits to the city.